-Imagine working hard and finding satisfaction in your work in a field you became quite good at for over 15 years.
+Imagine working hard and finding satisfaction in your work in a field you became quite good at for many years.
 Everything you did, you offered to the Lord for His Glory.
-You did not see work as a grind but as purpose, as worship to the Almighty.
+You did not view work as a grind but as purposeful and as worship to the Almighty.
 You were excited to awake each morning and jump right in.
-On Sunday evenings, you did not dread the next day but looked forward to it with eager anticipation, for in work you could serve the King of Kings.
-Some days were hard, but you were able to problem-solve and create new and better, scalable processes, blessings all those who were connected with you and would come after you.
-You built a legacy.
+On Sunday evenings, you did not dread the next day, but looked forward to returning to work with eager anticipation,.
+In work you could serve the King of Kings.
+Some days were hard, but you were able to problem-solve and create new and better solutions and processes, blessing all those who were connected with you and would come after you.
+You were building a legacy.

 You expected a triumphant ending to this long, road fraught with many joys, sacrifices, blood, sweat, and tears.
 However, this was not the ending you received.
-Instead of a well deserved promotion and a happy ending replete with joyous celebration – the path was blocked.
+Instead of a well deserved promotion replete with joyous celebration – the path came to a dead end.
 All progress forward was suddenly halted.
 But you did nothing wrong.
-You could not turn to the right or left, you could not go around this blockage that was not placed in this path because of you, but in spite of you.
+You could not turn to the right or left, you could not go around this blockage that was placed in this path not because of you, but in spite of you.
 It was erected, reinforced, and stabilized by others who weren’t what they ought to have been.
+This joyous role was torn from your hands.
 What do you do?

 Beloveds, this “work” could be many things – a ministry, a marital relationship, a career.
-When entering into such a time as this, what do we do?
+It is an unexpected stoppage in your walk with the Lord.
+When entering into such a hard season of the unexpected halts, what do we do?

 Psalm 42 comes to mind.
 David was at the end of his rope, end of his strength, end of his hope, but He called out to the Lord Almighty.
-We see his internal struggles, we see his soul cast down.
+We see his internal struggles, we see his soul cast down many times in his lifetime.
 We see his very frame shaken.
-Sometimes we fear feeling this deep anguish, but what if we were brave enough to feel it before the Lord?
-What if we stopped and got still and sought His face on what to do next?
-What if we cried out to God instead of busying ourselves with whatever we could get our hands on to feel like we still matter and that all the effort we expended over the years was not for nothing – beloved, know that these hopeless beliefs are lies.
-The Lord has seen every effort, every key stroke, every enth of strength you offered to the tasks He gave you to do in the previous season.
+Sometimes we fear feeling this deep anguish, but what if we were brave enough to feel it openly before the Lord?
+What if we stopped, stilled our hearts, and sought His face on what to do next?
+What if we cried out to God instead of busying ourselves with whatever we could get our hands on to distract ourselves from this insurmountable block to make us feel like we still mattered and that all the efforts we expended over the years was not for nothing.
+Beloved, know that when we come to a place of seemingly hopelessness, these are lies.
+The Lord has seen every effort, counted every key stroke, every enth of strength you offered to the tasks He gave you to do in the previous season.
+The lie is that there is no hope for the future, but the Truth of God’s word in such a situation is limitless.
+He can make a new way unexpected.

 The hope is that Jesus can lead us on to green pastures and restore our souls.
 He can use what the enemy meant to destroy us as an alter where we choose to forgive and offer our hopes, dreams, fears, regrets, and other feelings and facts to Him.
 It can be a place not of ending, but of a new beginning.
 When the Lord builds the house the laborers do not labor in vain.
 When we walk in His fresh anointing He can strengthen us to bend bars of iron, He can broaden the path (a new path) beneath us, He can lead us to heights we have not known or imagined and it is He alone who will strengthen our ankles to stand on these heights so they will not turn.
 He can speed up our next pace to make our efforts even more efficient to create and expand in something new.
 It’s not too late.